acromondx/acromondx-blog/content/about/index.md

 On this blog, I share my learnings and creations through articles, the most of which are about technology and programming.

-Aside from coding, I love photography 📸, reading 📚, cooking 🍰 and running 🏃‍♂️
+Aside from coding, I love
+- photography 📸
+- reading 📚
+- cooking 🍰
+- and more coding  😁